-Avenue is a Co-Working Space where people of all abilities are supported to work, socialise and develop their individual skills, regardless of their support needs.
+Avenue is a day program alternative where people of all abilities are supported to complete work tasks, socialise and develop their individual skills, regardless of their support needs.

 “I’m all about creating social media posts as part of the Avenue Hub Management team”